 Minor in Technical Systems Management

-- Demonstrate recognition of and competency using common facrication tools and equipment.
+Demonstrate recognition of and competency using common fabrication tools and equipment.

 Students who minor in TSM are required to take: